R2Northstar/ModdingDocs/docs/source/native/class.rst

 .. note::

+    The version Respawn is using differs in some places from classes that are in use in Squirrel 3.x

     This is by no means complete.
 Please add anything you know.

 Declaring Classes
 -----------------